-How The Unicorn Project Aligns With The Phoenix Project
+How The Unicorn Project Aligns with The Phoenix Project

-By Mark Miller
+By

-3 minute read time
+2 minute read time

 Editor's Note: You can meet Gene at the 2020 DevOps Enterprise Summit (DOES) October 28-30 in Las Vegas.
 Visit the Sonatype booth to receive a free copy of The Unicorn Project.
 DOES explores everything related to open source security, at scale.
 Sonatype's Derek Weeks and DJ Schleen are both presenting at the event.
-Register here to join Derek, DJ, Mark, and others at the exclusive Sonatype party.

-Eli Goldratt published The Goal in 1984, focusing on the "Theory of Constraints," the idea that a process can only go as fast as it's slowest part.
-In fictionalized novel form, Goldratt was able to reach a wide audience who would utilize the theory to help find bottlenecks, or constraints, within production that hold back the entire system.
+Eli Goldratt published The Goal in 1984, focusing on the "Theory of Constraints," the idea that a process can only go as fast as its slowest part.
+In fictionalized novel form, Goldratt was able to reach a wide audience who would use the theory to help find bottlenecks, or constraints, within production that hold back the entire system.
 Once again, the theories espoused in The Goal were a precursor to the DevOps movement 40 years later.

 In January 2013, 40 years after Deming and Goldratt reshaped the manufacturing processes in America, Gene Kim published The Phoenix Project.
-He used the same format as Goldratt, telling the story in a fictional novel format with characters who were easily identifiable within the software manufacturing process, from a manager's point of view.
+He used the same format as Goldratt, telling the story in a fictional novel format with characters easily identifiable within the software manufacturing process, from a manager's point of view.
 The Phoenix Project is now one of the most important books in the industry.
 It is used as a starting point for companies interested in participating in a DevOps transformation.

 It's now six years later, 2019.
 Gene's new book, The Unicorn Project, will be released at the upcoming DevOps Enterprise Summit in Las Vegas on October 28.
-This new book has an interesting premise: What was going on with the software development team in The Phoenix Project as the management team was flailing to get the project back on track?
+This new book has an interesting premise: What was going on with the software development team in The Phoenix Project as the management team failed to get the project back on track?
 It's a novel approach to have parallel timelines in separate books, looking at the same project.

 In this broadcast, Gene and I talk about how The Unicorn Project aligns with the Phoenix Project, the overlap in storylines, and why he chose to speak for software developers in this iteration of the story.
 Do a quick review of The Phoenix Project, which is probably already on your bookshelf, and then listen in as we discuss using Deming, Goldratt, and Kim as the foundation of the principles of the DevOps movement.